jimmypewtress/spacex-launches-uikit/README.md

 Starting from the outside,

 - View Controllers and Storyboards make up the UI Layer
-- The View Controllers are as dumb as possible and driven by View Models which supply the data to display and handle and user interaction
+- The View Controllers are as dumb as possible and driven by View Models which supply the data to display and handle any user interaction
 - Application tasks such as making API calls are handled by Use Cases
 - Data models of the various launch features make up the Entities layer